geotrev/sri-lock/README.md

 Some things of note:

-- The key of the config entry is your package name
+- The key of the config entry is your package name.
 - By default, the root of your project is the base path when resolving files.
 - Each `resources` item is a path leading to a file to be hashed for a sub-resource integrity value.
 - Similarly, each `targets` item is a path leading to a file with CDN script tags.